A. Curricular/Research/Programmatic needs

 Undergraduate students in MSU’s Arabic Program and the large number of native Arabic speakers from the Middle East on campus are important factors in the growth of MSU’s Muslim and Middle East studies collections.

 B. History of the Collection

 MSU’s Muslim Studies Program was created in 2006.
 Prior to 2011, materials related to Muslim Studies were collected by the Religion bibliographer, Agnes Widder, and other bibliographers by discipline or geographic area, and Middle East studies collected by the African Studies librarian, Joe Lauer.
 In 2011, MSU Libraries dedicated a bibliographer to Muslim Studies and Middle East.
-At present, the collection reflects the buying pattern of an average academic research library, with core materials about Islam, materials examining contemporary Muslim experiences, and materials in Arabic, as growth areas.
+At present, the collection reflects the buying pattern of an average academic research library, with core materials about Islam, materials examining contemporary Muslim experiences and diversity of Muslim experiences, and materials in Arabic, as growth areas.

 C. Library Goals

 The MSU Libraries strives to be a partner in educating the MSU campus about Muslims and Islam, through collections, programming (including the Muslim Journeys series) and library instruction, exhibitions, and other efforts.
 A Reflection Room is located in the Main Library, 2E.